fran-berridge/fran-berridge/README.md

 Projects

 **DonateMate **
 This website was built for our final group project over 7 days.
-The pupose of the website was to have a site that donars could search organisations and understand what goods they were urgently needing.
+The pupose of the site was to have a site that donars could search organisations and understand what goods they were urgently needing.
 It also allowed orgganisatons to create a profile to let the doners know what they were needing.
 I supported with setting up Auth0 and implementing some of the components for viewing an organisation.
 I played the joint role of agile facilitator with a colleague to guide converrsations, iddentify roadblocks and ensure we were were able to deliver our Minimum Loveable Product (MLP).